carlosedp/cluster-monitoring/Readme.md

 ## Quickstart on Minikube

 You can also test and develop the monitoring stack on Minikube.
 First install minikube by following the instructions [here](https://kubernetes.io/docs/tasks/tools/install-minikube/) for your platform.

-Then, adjust and deploy the stack:
+Then, follow the instructions similar to the non-K3s deployment:

 ```bash
 # Start minikube (if not started)